5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 The default config is for T530 Models with HD+ displays (Resolution ≥1600x900 px).
 If you have a model with a HD panel you need to add the correct Framebuffer-Patch for IntelHD 4000 (AAPL,ig-platform-id 03006601).

-Issues:
+Not working:
+• Discrete NVIDIA GPU is not supported by MacOS.
+Must be disbled in BIOS!
+• Finger Print Sensor - model not supported by macOS
 • Lid: Sleep/Clamshell Mode and switching over the Main Display to an External Monitor when the lid is closed
 • Power LED keeps pulsing after exiting sleep

-Any help on getting this fixed is highly appreciated!
+Any help on getting the lid sleep fixed is highly appreciated!

 ## PREPARATIONS: DO's and DONT's